nunof86/TryHackMe/Advent-of-Cyber-2024/day-10/README.md

 ## 🚀 Step-by-Step Guide

 ### 1️⃣ Initial Setup in Metasploit
 First, we need to configure the Metasploit payload.
 We’ll use a `windows/meterpreter/reverse_tcp` payload to receive a reverse connection from the victim's machine.
-The `[ATTACKERS_IP]` is the IP from our atack box.
+The `[ATTACKERS_IP]` is the IP from our AttackBox.

 ```bash
 msfconsole